AkshayDhane18/Bank-Loan-Analysis/README.md

-# Financial Loan Analysis
+# Bank Loan Analysis

 ## Overview
-This project features a financial loan analysis dashboard created in Power BI, utilizing DAX and Power Query for data transformation and insights.
+This project features a bank loan analysis dashboard created in Power BI, utilizing DAX and Power Query for data transformation and insights.
 The dashboard highlights key metrics, including total loan applications, average debt-to-income ratios, and amounts funded, while focusing on borrower demographics.
 Notably, it reveals a significant proportion of borrowers seeking loans for debt consolidation.
 Additionally, it categorizes borrowers by loan duration, employment tenure, and homeownership status, providing actionable insights for strategic decision-making and enhanced lending practices.

 ## Findings